demml/opsml/README.md

 If you prefer not to do this, you can also set these required args as env variables using the "OPSML" prefix (e.g. `OPSML_GCP_PROJECT`)

 It's also possible to use GCP Secret Manager to set and call the required args (same naming convention as with env vars).
+Make sure your user credentials or the service account credentials have access to read these secrets.

 ```python
 cloud_sql = CloudSQLConnection(load_from_secrets=True)